Shaving Cream Prints are Good Clean Fun…

 Keep a damp cloth nearby to wipe your tools and hands clean.

-Spray a moderate amount of shaving cream onto the surface of a shallow pan:
+Spray a moderate amount of shaving cream onto the surface of a shallow pan or tray:

 Use a spreading tool to smooth the surface of the shaving cream.